CatalaLang/catala-book/src/2-1-basic-blocks.md

 * internal variables (similar to local variables),
 * output variables (that together form the return type of the function).

-For instance, Article 1 declares a scope for computing the income tax:
+For instance, article 1 declares a scope for computing the income tax:

 ~~~admonish note title="Declaring a scope"
 ```catala